NatLibFi/Annif/README.md

     uv sync

 By default development dependencies are included.
-Use option `--extra` to install dependencies for selected optional features (`--extra "extra1 extra2"` for multiple extras), or install all of them with `--all-extras`.
+Use the option `--extra` to install dependencies for selected optional features (`--extra foo --extra bar` for multiple extras).
+There are also special extras for selecting the PyTorch backend for those optional features (`nn`) that depend on PyTorch: `--extra torch-cpu` will use the CPU backend and `--extra torch-cu128` will use the CUDA 12.8 backend.
+For a full set of extras with CPU-only PyTorch, use `uv sync --group all --extra torch-cpu`.

 By default the virtual environment directory is `.venv` under the project directory.

 You can run Annif in one of two ways: